Skip to main content

 For requesting public keys it is best to import Constants with:

-import { Client, Constants } from 'gridplus-sdk'
+import { Constants } from 'gridplus-sdk';

 1️⃣ secp256k1 curve